rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ### Switch to the actual working code

 In this section, you are going to upload the actual working code, to overlay the placeholders created earlier.
-Before proceding, you must modify a few files to match your specific environment.
+Before proceeding, you must modify a few files to match your specific environment.

-1. Download the **vsl.zip** file (conatins sample working code) from the [Sample code github repository].
+1. Download the **vsl.zip** file (contains sample working code) from the [Sample code github repository].
 Unzip the file into a directory.

 2. Modify files in the breadboxportal directory.